The Unthinkable Fate of the Challenger Crew

 The last words captured by the fight voice recorder in Challenger were not Commander Francis Scobee’s haunting, “Go at throttle up.”
 Three seconds later, Pilot Michael Smith uttered, “Uh oh,” at the very moment that all electronic data from the spacecraft was lost.

-The public has never heard the inflection of Smith’s words, nor the ambient noise in the cabin that underscored them (you can read a transcript here).
+The public has never heard the inflection of Smith’s words, nor the ambient noise in the cabin that underscored them.
 Despite the existence of evidence of what happened after Challenger’s 73 seconds of flight, little of that reality is part of the public’s consciousness, understanding, or recollection of the events of January 28, 1986.
 In part, this can be attributed to a justifiable desire to believe in a merciful outcome: that Christa McAuliffe and the shuttle astronauts all died instantly in what appeared from the ground to be an explosion.
 But like Smith’s instinctive interjection, telltale signs exist that our worst nightmare about the Challenger disaster may have been true.
 It was very likely that the mid-air blast was not strong enough to kill the crew – and that at least some of the seven astronauts were terrifyingly aware of the impending fate.

 On July 28, 1986, Dr. Joseph P. Kerwin, director of Life Sciences at the Johnson Space Center, submitted his report on the cause of death of the Challenger astronauts.
 The crew module was found that March in 100 feet of water, about 18 miles from the launch site in a location coded “contact 67.”
 While references to the crew were stricken from the report, details about the condition of the module provide many clues about the fate of the astronauts.
 Kerwin wrote that the cause of the crew’s death was inconclusive, but that the force of the initial explosion was too weak to have caused death or even serious injury.
 This was a direct contradiction to NASA’s standard line about the crew’s fate, that they were vaporized in the explosion and suffered no further.